Mind the Gap: Where Analog Ising Machines Cease to Minimize the Ising Hamiltonian

-where $E$ is an energy function, $x$ denotes the binary state variable, $\eta$ is a regularization parameter, and $W$ is the weight matrix.
-Here, we focus on antiferromagnetic spin interactions, for which $W_{ij} = -G_{ij}$, where $G$ is the signed adjacency matrix of the underlying graph, defined such that $G_{ij} = -1$ if an edge exists between nodes $i$ and $j$, and $G_{ij} = 0$ otherwise, relevant to a broad class of problems including MaxCut, graph coloring, and Maximum Independent Set \cite{10.3389/fphy.2014.00005,Glover2022}.
+where $f_{\mathrm{coup}}$ encodes a continuous relaxation of the spin-spin interaction.
+The sign in \(\phi_i\pm\phi_j\) is fixed by the model, with \(+\) denoting phase-sum coupling and \(-\) denoting phase-difference coupling.
+The term $f_{\mathrm{reg}}$ encodes the regularization.
+In this work, we restrict the phase-flow analysis to the class of models in which the regularization is implemented by a local second-harmonic term, \(f_{\mathrm{reg}}(\phi_i;\eta)=-\eta\sin(2\phi_i)\), which favors the binary phase manifold \(\phi_i\in\{0,\pi\}\). $W \in \mathbb{R}^{N\times N}$ is the weight matrix and \(\eta\) is the regularization parameter.
+Although the analysis accommodates nonuniform and mixed-sign couplings, as discussed in Supplementary Notes~1, 2, the simulations presented in the main text focus on antiferromagnetic spin interactions.
+For these simulations, $W_{ij} = -G_{ij}$, where $G$ is the signed adjacency matrix of the underlying graph, defined such that $G_{ij} = -1$ if an edge exists between nodes $i$ and $j$, and $G_{ij} = 0$ otherwise.
+This setting is relevant to a broad class of problems including MaxCut, graph coloring, and Maximum Independent Set~\cite{10.3389/fphy.2014.00005,Glover2022}.
 By construction, the minimizers of $E$ coincide with the minimizers of the Ising Hamiltonian.
 Noise is typically included in practice but is omitted here for clarity.

-Figure~\ref{fig:ising_systems} summarizes the characteristics of the four systems and illustrates the dynamics as the regularization parameter $\eta$ is varied (see Supplementary Note~7 for simulation parameters and experimental settings).
-A detailed derivation of the dynamics and their mapping to the Ising Hamiltonian is provided in the Supplementary Note 1.

-A striking observation emerges: \emph{In the general case, there exists a finite interval of the regularization parameter $\eta$, with an intractable upper bound, over which the system dynamics fail to faithfully minimize the Ising Hamiltonian}.
+A striking observation emerges within this class: \emph{In the general case, there exists a finite interval of the regularization parameter $\eta$, with an intractable upper bound, over which the system dynamics fail to faithfully minimize the Ising Hamiltonian}.
+We refer to this interval as the \emph{parameter gap},

+where \(\eta_{\min}\) is the threshold at which the trivial state loses stability, and \(\eta_{\max}\) is the threshold beyond which at least one Ising ground-state configuration becomes stable.
+These thresholds are determined by the largest eigenvalues of the Jacobians evaluated at the trivial state and at Ising ground-state fixed points, respectively.
+Determining \(\eta_{\max}\) requires knowledge of the Ising ground-state set and is therefore generally intractable (see Supplementary Notes~2 and~3).
+For the class of regularized phase-encoded Ising gradient flows considered here, Supplementary Note~2 establishes the ordering \( \eta_{\max}\geq\eta_{\min}, \) and hence \( \Delta\geq0; \) that is, the parameter gap is non-negative.

+The four models considered in this Letter---DIM, OIM, CIM, and SBM---are specific realizations of this framework, with CIMs and SBMs admitting a reduced phase-model description near the bifurcation, as detailed in Supplementary Notes~2 and~3.
+Figure~\ref{fig:ising_systems} summarizes their defining characteristics and illustrates their dynamics as the regularization parameter \(\eta\) is varied.
+Simulation parameters and experimental settings are provided in Supplementary Note~10.